Impact of Lupus in Children and Teens

-Thousands of children and teens in the U.S. are living with lupus.
-In children, lupus tends to be more aggressive and severe than it is in adults.
+Lupus tends to be more aggressive and severe in children and teens than in adults.
 The symptoms are more intense, and the disease can have long-term effects on a child’s growth, quality of life, and even how long they live.

 of people with lupus are diagnosed as children or teens